musikele/musikele.github.io/_posts/2017-03-13-js-promises-description-pros-cons-of-this-es6-construct.md

 I don't want to talk about the history of promises, because like everything in JS Promises have a complex story coming from many libraries doing the same thing, with different syntaxes and patterns.

-However ES6 ha standardized this, and now we have a fantastic `Promise` object.
+However ES6 has standardized this, and now we have a fantastic `Promise` object.
 Let's see how to use it.

 The following snippet will create a Promise that waits 2,5 seconds and then sends a message `Hey. it worked`: